ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 This time, we get the next five cities and a new bookmark ready for the next request.

-It's the same story when using one of the {{site.data.keyword.cloudant_short_notm}} libraries to do this task.
+It's the same story when you use one of the {{site.data.keyword.cloudant_short_notm}} libraries to do this task.
 First, make the initial request:

 ```js
   const q = {